Carlosdvp/carlosv-ninja/Readme.md

   - the others show only: localhost:8080/project-2
   - the problem has to be with nested routing
   - well, it wasn't, I just had to make sure the card.href matched the route path in the router file

+* Discovered that the 'Card' component does nothing at all exceot take space.
+  - the individual project views are the ones being rendered
+  - First, I should move the projects data to the store
+  - Then I can go about removing all the project views and only using the Card component, as was originally intended.